 “I think having those outlets as a child inspired my wanting to give back to children,” Andrews explains.
 “Not every child is going to grow up to do something in the arts, but I see how it gives them confidence and helps them build friendships.
 A lot of kids in our program have dealt with so much, I think the arts are a great way for them to forget about everything for a while by having fun and expressing themselves.”

 Inspired by Michaela DePrince, a Sierra Leone war orphan adopted into an American family who realized her dream of becoming one of the finest professional ballet dancers in the nation, Andrews sees great potential in her students in Kenya.

 “We see it in our classes—the young Michaela DePrinces, the young Misty Copelands,” she says.
 “They’re all so inspiring.…That’s what keeps me going.”

 For Andrews, Ngoma Kenya is about more than providing children with access to the arts; it’s also about getting their basic needs met.
 While the home provides such necessities as food and education, Andrews hopes that through her nonprofit these essential requirements continue to be met.

 What began simply as ballet classes taught by a single individual with big dreams has blossomed into creative mélange of music lessons, painting classes and additional arts instruction.
 When the pandemic halted arts programs, the nonprofit pivoted to supplying food and other necessities for Kenyan families affected by the global health crisis.

-Most of all, Andrews misses being around the kids and the welcoming sense of community.
-“I have a family over there,” she says, noting the 5,000 kids she’s helped in five years.
+When not in Kenya, Andrews misses being around the kids and the welcoming sense of community.
+“I have a family over there,” she says, noting the more than 5,000 kids she’s helped since launching the program.
 “And with Ngoma Kenya, we are well positioned to do great work in the lives of a lot more.”